2015 Pacific hurricane season: Tropical Depression Nine-C

 Despite the official end of the hurricane season about a month prior, a westerly wind burst in the equatorial waters of the Central Pacific led to the development of a tropical disturbance on December 27.
 This feature also led to the formation of Cyclone Ula in the South Pacific.
 Moving slowly eastward, the disturbance stayed in an environment with anomalously high sea surface temperatures and ample ocean heat content associated with the ongoing El Niño event, allowing thunderstorms in the system to develop and persist.
 Turning northwards, the system formed a closed low-level circulation and continued to slowly organize.
 At 00:00 UTC on December 31, Tropical Depression Nine-C formed at a very low latitude of 2.2°N. Moving slowly westwards, Nine-C never reached tropical storm strength due to its proximity to the equator and the presence of 20-knot vertical wind shear over the system, leaving the 2015 season one storm shy of the record from 1992.
 As convection in and around the depression was rapidly sheared to the west, the depression was unable to support itself and was downgraded into a remnant low at 00:00 UTC on January 1, 2016, marking the latest end to a Pacific hurricane season on record.
 The remnant low dissipated later that day.

 Storm names

-The following names were used to name storms that formed in the Eastern Pacific Ocean within the National Hurricane Center's area of responsibility during 2015.
-This is the same list used in the 2009 season.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2015.
+This was the same list used for the 2009 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140°W and the International Date Line, all names are used in a series of four rotating lists.
-The next nine names that were slated for use are shown below.
-Eight of these names were used throughout the course of the season.
-This season saw more named storms that formed in the Central Pacific basin than any other season on record.